-As part of the programme "Building Disaster Resilience to Natural Hazards in Sub-Saharan African Regions, Countries and Communities", UNISDR engaged CIMA Research Foundation for the preparation of 16 Country Risk Profiles for Floods and Droughts for the following countries: Angola, Botswana, Cameroon, Equatorial Guinea, Gabon, Gambia (Republic of The), Ghana, Guinea Bissau, Kenya, Eswatini (Kingdom of), Ivory Coast, Namibia, Rwanda, São Tomé and Príncipe, Tanzania, and Zambia.
+As part of the "Building Disaster Resilience to Natural Hazards in Sub-Saharan African Regions, Countries and Communities" programme, UNDRR hired CIMA Research Foundation for the preparation of 16 Country Risk Profiles for floods and droughts for the following countries: Angola, Botswana, Cameroon, Equatorial Guinea, Gabon, Gambia (Republic of The), Ghana, Guinea Bissau, Kenya, Eswatini (Kingdom of), Côte d'Ivoire, Namibia, Rwanda, São Tomé and Príncipe, Tanzania (United Republic of), and Zambia.

 The Country Risk Profiles provide a comprehensive view of hazard, risk and uncertainties for floods and droughts in a changing climate, with projections for the period 2050-2100.
 The risk assessment considers a large number of possible scenarios, their likelihood, and associated impacts.

 A significant amount of scientific information on hazard, exposure, and vulnerabilities has been used to simulate disaster risk.